GogaSam/forexadel/Task7/README.md

 ## Part 1 (Zabbix)
-first we install Zabbix on our servers type command - `sudo apt update && sudo apt upgrade` to update our dependencies (Ubuntu) then insrtall zabbix using command -  `wget https://repo.zabbix.com/zabbix/5.0/ubuntu/pool/main/z/zabbix-release/zabbix-release_5.0-1+focal_all.deb` then dpkg it - `dpkg -i zabbix-release_5.0-1+focal_all.deb` and `sudo apt update && sudo apt upgrade` once more now we will install Zabbix server, frontend, agent, and database. `sudo apt install -y zabbix-server-mysql zabbix-frontend-php zabbix-apache-conf zabbix-agent mysql-server` check mysql, php and apache versions - `sudo mysql -V` & `sudo php --version` & `sudo apache2 -V` verify the versions. next we need to configure mysql.
+first we install Zabbix on our servers type command - `sudo apt update && sudo apt upgrade` to update our dependencies (Ubuntu) then install zabbix using command -  `wget https://repo.zabbix.com/zabbix/5.0/ubuntu/pool/main/z/zabbix-release/zabbix-release_5.0-1+focal_all.deb` then dpkg it - `dpkg -i zabbix-release_5.0-1+focal_all.deb` and `sudo apt update && sudo apt upgrade` once more now we will install Zabbix server, frontend, agent, and database. `sudo apt install -y zabbix-server-mysql zabbix-frontend-php zabbix-apache-conf zabbix-agent mysql-server` check mysql, php and apache versions - `sudo mysql -V` & `sudo php --version` & `sudo apache2 -V` verify the versions. next we need to configure mysql.

 Start with `sudo mysql_secure_installation` It will ask to validate password component. for procution validate always. in this case I don't want to go with super complex password so I will type - n. next we will be asked to remove anonymous users Press y for that. then we will be asked to disable root login remotely.
 I will press N for that but in Production consider typing yes. then remove test database - Y. and also yes for reload table priviliges.